2023 Obamacare Subsidy Chart and Calculator

 ACA subsidies are available to reduce your monthly payments or as a credit for next year’s tax filing with the IRS.

 New federal poverty level income levels are released annually in January.
-Those numbers are used immediately to determine eligibility for Medicaid and the Children’s Health Insurance Program (also known as CHIP).
+Those numbers are used immediately to determine eligibility for Medicaid and the Children’s Health Insurance Program (CHIP).
 They are also used in November when the ACA Open Enrollment Period begins.

 What Counts As Income?